eclipse-archived/orion.client/CONTRIBUTING.md

 # Contributing to Orion
-Thanks for your interest in this project.
+Thanks for your interest in this project!

 ## Project description
 Orion is an open-source development platform focused on creating applications for the web, in the web.